 Every state has a different set of requirements for the electrician license to become an electrician professional.
 This requires you to clear a license examination.
 However, the majority of the states require you to clear the journeyman electrician examination or demand successful completion of electrician apprenticeship, based on the state boards of licensing.

 Once you acquire the license, you have the chance of furthering your training to upgrade all your skills in various areas such as telecommunications, fiber optics, programmable logic controls, safety, National Electric Code, etc.

 Electrician Apprentice Training

 Whereas; practically, you learn how to drill holes, attach conduit, set anchors, and other low-level activities to begin with.
-As the course advances, you will also learn how to install conduit, prepare conduit, test the electrical wirings, connect or install wirings, etc.
+As the course advances, you will also learn how to install conduit, prepare conduit, test the electrical wiring, connect or install wiring, etc.

 The electrical training programs also prepare you to draw various circuit diagrams for the whole of electrical systems and know to lay out.
 Ultimately, as an electrician, you must possess the mastery of all electrical tools as well as work practices.

 There are various technical schools that offer the electrician training, and these are in affiliation with contractor organizations or local union of electricians.

 The approximate annual wages of an electrician trainee are as follows:

 - 3rd year – $50,000